CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 https://wiki.documentfoundation.org/Development/BuildingOnLinux

 Install the dependencies.
-The lists of dependencies and commands for various distributions of Linux are available on the LibreOffice Wiki linked above.
+The lists of dependencies and commands for various Linux distributions are available on the LibreOffice Wiki linked above.

 Clone the repository and switch to the Collabora Online branch:
 {{% common-build-commands section="clone-lo" lobranch="co-25.04" %}}